 Publications + Presentations

 - February 2, 2018, “Raibex Canada Ltd. v.
-ASWR Franchising Corp.: A Victory for Franchisors”, AHBL Business Law Blog, Author
+ASWR Franchising Corp.: A Victory for Franchisors”, AHBL Business Law Blog, Co-Author

 On A Personal Note

 Prior to joining the firm, Shannon worked for UBC Sauder School of Business (Real Estate Division) in preparing and administering the Real Estate Trading Services Licensing Course on behalf of the Real Estate Council of British Columbia.
-Shannon is an avid foodie and particularly enjoys partaking in the Vancouver food scene.
-On the weekends, Shannon enjoys playing squash and trying new foods with friends.
+Shannon is an avid foodie and enjoys eating her way through Vancouver’s happening food scene.
+On the weekends, she can be found playing squash and trying new foods with friends.